-In Sikhism, God does not discriminate on the basis of gender, and both males and females have an equal opportunity to connect with the Divine.
+In Sikhism, the One does not discriminate on the basis of gender, and both males and females have an equal opportunity to connect with the Infinite.
 That being said, the role a person can play in the Sikh community is not restricted by what gender you are.
-The reader should be aware though that this is not always put into practice in some congregations.
+The reader should be aware though that this is not always put into practice in some Sikh spaes.

 Why do Sikhs wear a turban and have hair?